aksommerville/egg2/README.md

 - [x] macbook: Video initially uses only like half of the window.
 - [ ] EGG_GLSL_VERSION.
 Currently pretty hacky.
 - [ ] zennoniwa on macbook: Dropping sound effects randomly?
-- [ ] zennoniwa on macbook: Why did I have to declare 'USE_real_stdlib 1' in a game header?
+- [x] zennoniwa on macbook: Why did I have to declare 'USE_real_stdlib 1' in a game header?
 That should have been set by eggdev at compile.
+- - Looks like we're not sending '-DUSE_$U=1' as I thought.
+Do that.